lBedrockl/MassCustomFontGenerator/README.md

 Here is a tutorial on how to use and add a new font (https://youtu.be/EcqCHgDJJTg)

+if you continue to have issues join my discord https://discord.gg/5cT9utH

+go to #mcfg-help for help

 ill add a text tut sometime